broadinstitute/be-validation-pipeline/README.md

 ### Step 1: Create Metainformation File

-This file will be used in each of the three BEV notebooks. **Please refer to [Sequence_Orientation_Documentation.html](docs/Sequence_Orientation_Documentation.html) to ensure that all sequence inputs are in the correct orientation.
+This file will be used in each of the three BEV notebooks.
 <br/><br/>
 **Columns**: